-The Head Teacher and school staff implement behaviour and discipline practices which are made explicit to students in their school planners and through assemblies and tutorial programmes.
+The Head Teacher and school staff implement behaviour and discipline practices which are made explicit to students through assemblies and tutorial programmes.
 The implementation of these practices will involve both sanctions and rewards.
 Rewards and sanctions will be implemented consistently whilst recognising that the Head Teacher must have regard to the individual situation and the individual pupil.
 The Head Teacher will use his professional judgment in the implementation of these practices.